Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/sculpting/tools.rst

 Smooth
-   Eliminates irregularities in the area of the drawing within the brush’s influence by smoothing the positions of the points.
+   Eliminates irregularities in the area of the drawing within the brush's influence by smoothing the positions of the points.

 Thickness
-   Increase or decrease the points thickness in the area of the drawing within the brush’s influence.
+   Increase or decrease the points thickness in the area of the drawing within the brush's influence.

 Strength
-   Increase or decrease the points transparency (alpha) in the area of the drawing within the brush’s influence.
+   Increase or decrease the points transparency (alpha) in the area of the drawing within the brush's influence.

 Randomize
-   Add noise to the strokes in the area of the drawing within the brush’s influence by moving points location in a random way.
+   Add noise to the strokes in the area of the drawing within the brush's influence by moving points location in a random way.

 Grab
    Used to drag a group of points around.
 Unlike the other brushes,